Pushkarmondal/File-Processing-System/Readme.md

 ### Step 5: Testing
 1. Upload a CSV file to S3.
 2. Verify logs in CloudWatch.
-3. Check metadata stored in DynamoDB.
+3. Check the metadata stored in DynamoDB.

 ## Conclusion
-This project demonstrates a serverless file processing pipeline using AWS services.
-By using Localstack, you can test AWS services locally before deploying to a real AWS environment.
+This project demonstrates a serverless file-processing pipeline using AWS services.

-## License
-This project is licensed under the MIT License.